Jesse Minter: Cincinnati

-He left Cincinnati after two seasons to become the linebackers coach at Indiana State in 2009, working his way up to defensive coordinator.
+Minter left Cincinnati after two seasons to become the linebackers coach at Indiana State in 2009, working his way up to defensive coordinator.

 Georgia State

 Minter joined Georgia State in 2012 as their defensive coordinator.
-During his time with Georgia State, he helped develop the Panthers defense to where they were eighth in the Football Bowl Subdivision (FBS) pass defense in his final season with the team, while also earning a Broyles Award nomination.
+During his time with Georgia State, Minter helped develop the Panthers defense to where they were eighth in the Football Bowl Subdivision (FBS) pass defense in his final season with the team, while also earning a Broyles Award nomination.

 Baltimore Ravens

-He departed Georgia State to join the Baltimore Ravens in 2017 as a defensive assistant, where he worked with the defensive backs.
-He was promoted to defensive backs coach in 2020.
+Minter departed Georgia State to join the Baltimore Ravens in 2017 as a defensive assistant, where he worked with the defensive backs.
+Minter was promoted to defensive backs coach in 2020.

 Vanderbilt

 Minter was hired at Vanderbilt in 2021 as their defensive coordinator and safeties coach.

 Michigan

-Minter was announced to be joining the University of Michigan coaching staff as the Defensive Coordinator on February 9, 2022.
+Minter was announced to be joining the University of Michigan coaching staff as the defensive coordinator on February 9, 2022.
+He replaced former Ravens colleague Mike Macdonald.

 In the wake of Jim Harbaugh's three-game suspension to open the 2023 season, it was announced that Minter would serve as interim head coach for Michigan's first game of the season against East Carolina.
-On September 2, 2023, Minter led the Wolverines to a 30–3 victory over the Pirates, giving him his first official win as a head coach.
+On September 2, 2023, Minter led the Wolverines to a 30–3 victory over the East Carolina Pirates, giving him his first official win as a head coach.